-Make a fun game for colour sorting and fine motor skills coordination using rainbow cardboard tubes and coloured pom poms!
-A great indoor or outdoor activity for toddlers and preschoolers to enjoy again and again.
+Make a fun game for counting, colour sorting and fine motor skills coordination using rainbow cardboard tubes and coloured pom poms!
+A great indoor or outdoor play activity for toddlers and preschoolers to enjoy again and again.

 We painted some long wrapping paper tubes in rainbow colours and left them to dry.
 When they were ready we stuck them to the inside of a large, under-bed storage box (from Ikea), using sticky tape.

 Then we filled the tub with lots of plain and sparkly, colourful pom poms to match the colours of the tubes, and added some large tweezers for easy grabbing.